Fiserv/zelle-turnkey-solutions/docs/version-history/Android/updated-kotlin/ZelleSDK_V_1.4.1.md

 - The default theme color has been taken out of ZelleSDK.

-## Fixed
+## Update

-- ZelleSDK theme issue fix.
+- ZelleSDK theme issue fix

 ## Build